elB4RTO/craplog-GUI/README.md

 ### Note-block

-A note-block utility is available at `Utilities`→`Note` which can be used to temporary write text, notes, etcs
+A note-block utility is available at `Utilities`→`Note` which can be used to temporary write text, notes, etc

 <br>

-### Updates-check
+### Check updates

-You can use `Utilities`→`Check updates` to query this repo and receive informations about version-updates.
-No update will be done though, the utility just checks the version number: the *download&update* has to be done manually
+You can use `Utilities`→`Check updates` to query this repo and receive informations about version-updates.<br>
+No update will be done though, the utility just checks the version number: the *download* has to be done manually, but a *build_update.sh* script is provided

 <br><br>